ChrisDevalme/Watch-Department/README.md

   - Webpack + Babel for modern JS/JSX
   - Gulp, Browsersync, and Nodemon for hot reload and a smooth DX
   - Prettier config for consistent code style
-  - Tailwind / SCSS (depending on your styling in `src/`) for styling
+  - Tailwind / SCSS for styling

 ---